Table of Contents

 Return to the “main” tab which is your entry point into the system and we’ll build some controls from there.
 This is a custom dynamic page that is always available and cannot be deleted.

 Select the admin menu again and select the first menu item to “add control”.
 The “Create a New Control” dialog will appear.
-You can move this around so as to better see whats behind it if necessary.
 If you wish to add a control to a grouping rectangle instead of the admin menu you control-click on the rectangle and choose new control from the contextual menu.
 Select “grouping rectangle” which is the first control in the popup of available control types.

 Control-click on the control you wish to edit or move, or in the case of a grouping rectangle the one you may wish to add more controls to.
-As noted above in this alpha it’s sometimes hard to hit the sweet spot where it will popup the menu.
-Once you select edit the edit window will appear with buttons for moving the control around as well as re-sizing it.
+Once you select Edit the edit window will appear with buttons for moving the control around as well as re-sizing it.
 You can also use your arrow keys to move the control around.
 Hold down the shift key to move a larger amount of space with each click or button press, hold the option key down to resize while using the arrow keys.

 Give your grouping rectangle a title and position it somewhere useful and now we’re going to add another control to it.
 Control-click on the grouping rectangle and select “add controls” The same window with the control type popup will display but this time any control you create will go into the grouping rectangle.
 Create a small unit value display and experiment with moving it around. try changing the unit status in XTension and watch the web interface update to show the new status in realtime.